Himani1609/http5121/README.md

 [CSS_W3Schools](https://www.w3schools.com/css/default.asp)

 >[!Note]
-You can validate HTML and CSS code by this resource : [W3_Markup_Validation](https://validator.w3.org/)
+You can validate HTML and CSS code from this resource : [W3_Markup_Validation](https://validator.w3.org/)

 >Following is a code sample of HTML :